 • Breaking a lease on the basis of a protected class.

 • Marketing your vacant unit, the wrong way.
 Of course, as a landlord, you have the right to choose the tenants you want.
-However, in doing so, you must ensure that the language in your rental ad is free from any discriminatory statements.
+However, in doing so, you must ensure that the language in your ad is free from any discriminatory statements.
 Such statements include “this unit is perfect for a couple without kids,” and “looking for a young family to rent to.”

-Should discrimination occur, inadvertently or not, you would risk the following civil penalties: First violators risk a penalty amounting of up to $16,000 and increases to a whopping $65,000 for third violations.
+Should housing discrimination occur, inadvertently or not, you would risk the following civil penalties: First violators risk a penalty amounting of up to $16,000 and increases to a whopping $65,000 for third violations.
+The amount can also go as high as a staggering $150,000 if the case is brought about by the Justice Department.

 What are the legal reasons for rejecting a prospective tenant?

 As already mentioned, landlords have a right to choose the kind of tenants they want in their Tennessee property.
-However, the process must be devoid of bias on the basis of the 7 protected classes.
+However, the process must be devoid of bias on the basis of the 7 protected classes per the Fair Housing Laws.
+As a landlord, you can consider the following when screening a prospective tenant.

 • Credit history